watson-developer-cloud/assistant-web-chat-service-desk-starter/src/oracle/webChat/README.md

 - **Agent transfers:** This example implementation does not implement support for agent transfer.

 - **Conversation topic:** The example implementation sends the conversation transcript between the user and the bot as the first message to the agent when the conversation starts, and the user will first receive the greeting message set within your Oracle B2C center.
 Note that several other attributes are available within the `connectMessage` object that is passed to the `startChat()` function.
-For more information, see the documentation for the `topic` property of the `connect_to_agent` response type in the Watson Assistant [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message).
+For more information, see the documentation for the `topic` property of the `connect_to_agent` response type in the watsonx Assistant [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v2#message).

 - **Typing indicator:** Support for both agent typing and user typing are implemented in this example code.
 However, the user typing indicator fails to render in Oracle's chat window, likely due to some API bug.
 This needs further investigation.